natesymer/FHSTwitterEngine/README.markdown

 **Grand Central Dispatch**

 So what are those `GCDBackgroundThread` and `GCDMainThread`?<br />
 They are macros for `dispatch_async()` and `dispatch_sync()`, respectively.
 They make using GCD much easier.
+Yes, GCD is the designated way of adding async functionality to FHSTwitterEngine without losing the procedural paradigm.

 **About POST requests**

 All methods that send POST requests, including the xAuth login method, return `NSError`.
-If there is no error, they will return `nil`.
+If there is no error, they should return `nil`.

 **General networking comments**

 `FHSTwitterEngine` will attempt to preëmtively detect errors in your requests.
 This is designed to prevent flawed requests from being needlessly sent.
-This helps with rate limiting and turnover times.
+This helps with rate limiting and networking turnover times.

-**About GET request return codes**
+**About GET requests**

 GET methods return id.
-There are a few kinds of returned values:
+There returned object can be a member of one of the following classes:

 - `NSDictionary`
 - `NSArray`